MattDSquared/datasciencecoursera/README.md

 # datasciencecoursera
 ## Testing
-This is a test of web editing.
+This is a test of web editing!